pni-lab/connattractor/docs/01-paper.md

 > - why no HRF modelling (could be a possible extension, but it is also not part of the activity flow approach and we don't reconstruct time series, but rather activations)
 > - is the connectome stationary?
 See arguments by the Cole-group.
 > - why rs-fMRI connectome (could be latent-FC a'la McCormick, 2022)
-> - the CHNN model is not a model of brain function, but a model of brain dynamics.
+> - the FCHN model is not a model of brain function, but a model of brain dynamics.
 It does not strive to explain various brain regions ability to perform certain computations, but the brain's characteristic trajectories, which are perturbed by tasks and other types of interventions.

 ## Conclusion